top of page

 I have some tips that could help keep a client from being duped into paying extra for nothing.

 • If the studio has experienced mix engineers who only mix and separate experienced mastering engineers who only master, then this is fine.
 The extra rate might very well be worth it.
-Plus, you get the best talents in both areas.
+Plus, you get the best talents in both realms.

 • If the mix engineer will finalize the mix to it's final sonic performance, and considers mastering the process of assembling and printing the final product onto a medium from which duplication or distribution may occur, that's probably worth the extra cost, but it should not be the same expensive hourly or song rate as mixing.
 Not even close!